 Leadership and Memberships

-In 2016, Jay was elected Parliamentarian for the American Association for Justice’s Sole Practitioner & Small Firm Section, serving a one-year term for 2016-2017.
+In 2017, Jay was elected Treasurer/Membership Liaison for the American Association for Justice’s Sole Practitioner & Small Firm Section, serving a one-year term for 2017-2018.
+He previously held the position of Parliamentarian in 2016-2017.
 He is also a member of the AAJ’s Trucking Litigation Group, Motor Vehicle Collision, Highway and Premises Liability Section, and the Nursing Home Litigation Group.
-He also works with the Trucking Litigation Group’s Side Underride Guard Task Force (2015-present), advocating for improved trucking safety in cities across the country, most notably here in Chicago.
+He works with the Trucking Litigation Group’s Side Underride Guard Task Force (2015-present), advocating for improved trucking safety in cities across the country, most notably here in Chicago.

-Other memberships include the Chicago Bar Association (Solo/Small Firm Practitioners Committee, Vice Chair); the McHenry County Bar Association; the Illinois State Bar Association; and the Illinois Trial Lawyers Association.
+Other memberships include the Chicago Bar Association (Solo/Small Firm Practitioners Committee, Vice Chair); the Illinois State Bar Association; and the Illinois Trial Lawyers Association.

 A proud “Double Demon,” Jay graduated DePaul University in 1997 and received his law degree from DePaul University College of Law in 2004.
 While in law school, Jay was actively involved with the DePaul Chapter of the ACLU and the Public Interest Law Association.
 He received the CALI Award for his Senior Seminar paper, which he later presented at the 2004 DePaul University CIPLIT Symposium, “Privacy and Identity: The Promise and Perils of a Technological Age.”
 The paper was subsequently published as Finding Waldo: Face Recognition Software and Concerns Regarding Anonymity and Public Political Speech, in Privacy and Technologies of Identity: A Cross-Disciplinary Conversation (Katherine Strandburg & Daniela Stan Raicu eds., Springer Science + Business Media, Inc.) (2006).